huohuotm/Udacity-DAND/P5-Intro to ML/Note-Intro to ML.md

 ##### When to use PCA

-1. Latent features driving teh pattern in data
+1. Latent features driving the pattern in data
 2. dimensionality reduction
    1. visualize high-dimentionality data
    2. reduce noise